rnpbr/opennetworking-docs/docs/en/Laboratórios/ospf-lab/index.md

 ## :material-lan: **1.
 Topology and Configurations**

 The topology consists of three routers (PB, PE, JPA) connected in a ring.
-Each router is configured with network interfaces and IP addresses, as well as OSPF protocols for routing and SNMP for monitoring, as we can see in the image below.
+Each router is configured with network interfaces and IP addresses, as well as OSPF protocols for routing and SNMP for monitoring, as we can see in the following image.

 ![Topology.png](../../../img/labs_imgs/Topologia_ospf_lab.png)

 The routers are configured with the following technologies:

 - **OSPF (Open Shortest Path First)**: Used for dynamic routing in the network, allowing routers to exchange information about routes and topology updates.
-- **SNMP (Simple Network Management Protocol)**: Used for monitoring and management of the network, allowing access to telemetry information from the devices.
+- **SNMP (Simple Network Management Protocol)**: Used for network monitoring and management, allowing access to telemetry information from devices.

 ## :material-tools: **2.
 Installation**
 ### :material-alert: 2.1 Prerequisites: